zzhangjii/learning-library/oci-library/OOW-2018/OracleCode/tf_oke_hol.md

 ![](media/image36.png)

-## Practice 9: Creating a Application on Kubernetes Cluster
+## Practice 9: Creating an Application on Kubernetes Cluster

 Lets run a basic nginx webserver on this kubernetes cluster.